 The commonest cause of this is a simple inflammatory polyp that happens to be only on one side.
 However, the concern is that it represents a neoplastic polyp.

 History and examination is directed to exploring the red flag symptoms and signs of a possible malignancy.
+Symptoms and signs that cause concern in a patient with a unilateral polyp are:

 2. Infra-orbital anaesthesia